openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

    in components in the OpenShift release payload and PAO.
 3. List the other enhancements that need to be written, and their scopes.
+4. Minimize the complexity of installing a "normal" cluster while still supporting this very special case.

 ### Non-Goals

 1. Resolve all of the details for each of the next steps.
-We're not going to talk a lot about names or implementation details here.
+We're not going to talk a lot about names, API fields, or implementation details here.
+2. Describe an API for (re)configuring workload partitioning in a running cluster.
+We are going to continue to require the user to enable partitioning as part of deploying the cluster for another implementation phase.

 ## Proposal